Loosper/AccessWolf/backend/README.md

 ####  `groups/`
 ####  `people/`
 ####  `rooms/`
-returns an additional field pople, with a list of all people in the room
+`rooms/<id>/` returns an additional field `people`, with a list of all people in the room
 ####  `events/`
 `events/<id>/attendance` - returns people who are/were at the event, as well as whether they are late
-NOTE: list only returns number of people invited
+`events/` only returns number of people invited instead of a list of them